yichao-l/amr-eager-multilingual/README.md

 - For Chinese, you wull also need to install the mafan package (https://pypi.org/project/mafan/).

 <a name="Parse"></a>

 # Run the parser with pretrained model

-Note: the input file must contain sentences (one sentence for line), see ```contrib/sample-sentences.txt``` for example.
+Note: the input file must contain sentences (one sentence for line), see ```contrib/sample-sentences.txt``` for an example.
 All following commands should be run from the parser root directory.

 Preprocessing:
 ```